KatalystDigital/shieldsign-core/README.md

-# 🛡️ ShieldDocs Sign
+# 🛡️ ShieldSign

-**Enterprise E-Signatures for Trust Centers**
+**Enterprise E-Signatures Built for Security**

-ShieldDocs Sign is a white-labeled fork of [Documenso](https://github.com/documenso/documenso), customized for the ShieldDocs Trust Center platform.
+ShieldSign is a white-labeled fork of [ShieldSign](https://github.com/shieldsign/shieldsign), customized for the ShieldSign platform.
 It provides legally-binding electronic signatures integrated with your security documentation workflow.

 [![License: AGPL-3.0](https://img.shields.io/badge/license-AGPL--3.0-blue.svg)](LICENSE)